 Let’s look at the phrasal verb get over as an example.
 The verb get alone means to acquire, and the preposition over alone usually refers to being higher than or going above something.
 However, put them together and the phrasal verb get over means to recover from or overcome something, a completely new definition that’s separate from the definitions of get and over.

 You can use get over just like a normal verb, in any form or tense.
 Here are some quick examples:

 How to conjugate phrasal verbs

-When a phrasal verb is used as the main verb of a sentence, you conjugate the verb part and leave the other words as they are.
+When a phrasal verb is used as the main verb of a sentence, you conjugate the verb part and leave the other word or words as they are.
 Simply use whatever form of the verb you would use if it were alone.

 Types of phrasal verbs

 To better understand phrasal verbs, it helps to organize them into two kinds of pairs: transitive and intransitive; separable and inseparable.
 A phrasal verb can belong to only one type within each pair (and all separable phrasal verbs are transitive).

 Transitive phrasal verbs use a direct object, just like normal transitive verbs.

 Intransitive phrasal verbs do not use an object.

 With transitive phrasal verbs, you can sometimes put the direct object between the verb and the particle, as in “pick you up,” for example.
 There are, however, a few rules to follow with separable phrasal verbs, so pay attention to our next section, about word order.